rodrigoalmeida94/ACT_EagleSensing/z_Install_Software/z_Install_Software.md

 Instructions:

-Step 1: Run the supplied anaconda download script (Anaconda.sh)
+Step 1: Run the supplied anaconda download script (anaconda_install.sh)

 Step 2: Navigate in the terminal to the DL_temp folder (in home directory).